 Already have an account?
 Log In

-The stainless steel material 3D printed with binder jetting is created from a fine stainless steel 420 powder.
+The Steel / Bronze 420SS/BR material 3D printed with binder jetting is created from a fine stainless steel 420 powder.
 During the process, the material is infiltrated with bronze material to add strength and resistance to the object.
 At the end, the material is composed of a base of 60% stainless steel material and 40% bronze material.

 The material has relatively good mechanical properties thanks to the infiltration process.
 However, it cannot handle as much loads and stress as our DMLS stainless steel that’s why it is recommended to use it for decorative objects and ornaments.

 Unpolished and unplated, the material has a light brown color and a granular surface.
 Thanks to the finishing options, you can obtain nickel and gold plated colors as well as a polished surface.

 Binder Jetting Steel / Bronze 420SS/BR offers great 3D printed models and can handle complex shapes.
 The material has mechanical properties but is more suited for ornaments and decorative objects.
 Thanks to our gold and nickel plating finishes and our polishing option, binder jetting Steel / Bronze 420SS/BR is perfectly suited for jewelry and fine details decorative objects.

 If you want metal parts with great mechanical characteristics, you can take a look at our other metal materials.